Fredricho/Yoga-Online/README.md

   ## To fork the repository on GitHub

-A copy of the repository can be made and changes to the copy wont affect the original repository.
+A copy of the repository can be made and changes to the copy won't affect the original repository.
 Below are the steps to fork it:

 1. Login in and go to [Link to repository](https://github.com/Fredricho/Yoga-Online)
 2. The fork icon is top right, click that button to make a copy of the original repository.